rogers248/rogers248/README.md

 # Tianyi (Rogers) Wang

 - 👋 Hi, I’m @RogersWang
-- 👀 I’m interested in technology, consumer behavior
+- 👀 I’m interested in technology, finance, consumer behavior
 - 🌱 I’m currently learning more about: Applied Data Analytics, Machine Learning
 - 📫 Feel free to reach me Email: twang2@unc.edu
-- 💞️ Thanks for checking out my profile!
+- 🏋️ Thanks for checking out my profile!

 <!---
 rogers248/rogers248 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.